 Modern Times, Modern Challenges

-“We have all sorts of new programming coming along on this channel and I think it’s going to be a lot of fun,” he said.
-"We have science fiction stories, we have funny stories and anything that in any way relates to superheroes or in some way relates to anything that is high concept, entertaining and exciting.”
+“We have all sorts of new programming coming along on this channel and I think it’s going to be a lot of fun,” he added.
+“We have science fiction stories, we have funny stories and anything that in any way relates to superheroes or in some way relates to anything that is high concept, entertaining and exciting.”

-In addition, Lee co-founded Pow Entertainment, of which he serves as chairman and chief creative officer in 2001, and the company teamed up with Michael Eisner’s Vuguru to produce original digital content, tying in with today's technology.
-The deal brought together the entertainment powerhouses to produce and distribute studio quality films and episode-style series across different platforms.
-Pow is also developing its first non-American superhero for a new generation of fans -- and Lee is directly involved in the creation, just as he’s been doing for more than 60 years.
+Lee also co-founded “Pow Entertainment,” which teamed up with Michael Eisner’s Vuguru to produce original digital content, to produce and distribute studio quality films and episode-style series.
+Pow is also developing its first non-American superhero for a new generation of fans and Lee is directly involved in the creation, just as he’s been doing for more than 60 years.

-He is also working on a graphic novel, Romeo and Juliet: The War, taking the tale 200 years into the future to a time when two groups of superhuman soldiers turn the Empire of Verona into the most powerful territory on earth.
-The Montagues are powerful cyborgs made of artificial DNA, and the Capulets are genetically enhanced humans -- and of course, a young Montague boy and a Capulet girl fall in love.
+He’s also working on a graphic novel, “Romeo and Juliet: The War,” taking the Shakespearean tale 200 years into the future to a time when two groups of superhuman soldiers turn the Empire of Verona into the most powerful territory on earth.
+The Montagues are powerful cyborgs made of artificial DNA and the Capulets are genetically enhanced humans.
+And of course, a young Montague boy and a Capulet girl fall in love.

-Through Kid Universe, a joint project of 1821 Comics and Pow, he’s featuring a roster of kid-friendly and even parent-approved characters ranging from The Fuzz Posse, a group of police dogs, to Reggie the Veggie Crocodile, who loves his produce.
+Through “Kid Universe,” a joint project of 1821 Comics and Pow, he’s featuring a roster of kid-friendly and even parent-approved characters ranging from “The Fuzz Posse,” a group of police dogs, to “Reggie the Veggie Crocodile,” who loves his produce.

-Lee has been a writer for most of his 90 years, and while the ways people consume entertainment through the years has gone from the radio shows of Lee's youth to digital content enjoyed on the most modern of equipment, his commitment to crafting a good story has never wavered.
-The new ventures, along with his embracing of social media and digital technology, show that while the times are changing, his creativity and talent has remained the same -- and for millions of fans, he’s a superhero as well, and will likely be one for some time. ♦
+Lee has been a writer for most of his 90 years, and while the ways people consume entertainment through the years has gone from the radio shows of his youth to digital content enjoyed on the most modern of equipment, his commitment to crafting a good story has never wavered.
+The new ventures, along with his embracing of social media and digital technology, show that while the times are changing, his creativity and talent has remained the same — and for millions of fans, he’s a superhero as well, and will likely be one for some time. ♦